rmurphey/mulberry/OTA.md

 # Introduction

 OTA (Over The Air) updates allow you to update the content of your application without submitting a new version of your app to the app store.
-You can change the text on pages, add new assets, even change the sitemap for your application, with an OTA update, all without having to wait for app your to be approved before users can receive it.
+With an OTA update you can change the text on pages, add new assets, even change the sitemap for your application -- all without having to wait for app your to be approved before users can receive it.

 To help you get a big picture understanding of how OTA's work, and the